 Monitoring of surface water will be required to provide information regarding the effectiveness of the required management plans, and other requirements of the Action Plan including: 1) compliance with the Fecal Waste Discharge Prohibition; 2) achievement of LAs; 3) attainment of the numeric targets; and 4) attainment of bacteria objectives and protection of beneficial uses.

-The Regional Water Board will incorporate these requirements to address sources of fecal waste into revised General WDRs when the order is renewed.
+The Regional Water Board will incorporate these requirements to address sources of fecal waste into future revisions of the General WDR.

 Watershed Monitoring